jpfleblanc/libami/doc/install.rst

 		 $ make
 		 $ make install

-	Documentation will then be built and installed in /path/to/install/share/doc
+	Documentation will then be built and installed in /path/to/install/share/doc .

 	Note that cmake>=3.18 is required.
 As well as sphinx, the sphinx_rtd_theme and breathe python modules.
-These can be ontained via
+These can be ontained via:

 	::